dacap/export-aseprite-file/README.md

 > by David Capello

 This is a script that can be used to export the data from a `.aseprite` file into a JSON + a collection of PNG files.
-This works with Aseprite v1.2.25 and support the future v1.3 to export tilemap/tileset data.
+This script will work with Aseprite v1.2.26 and support the future v1.3 to export tilemap/tileset data.

 ## Example